Muhammadjon-is/be_netflix/README.md

 # be_netflix

-I was another city for some problems that is I could not handle it yet.
+I was another city for some problems that is  why I could not handle it yet.
 Sorry for that!